dreger/audaciousfox.net/_posts/links/2016-01-06-new-newsprint.md

 > That’s life.
 I apologize for pulling back.
 On the other hand, I’m proud to say I’m moving forward in so many other areas.

-The only thing I miss from "old" The Newsprint are the Field Note reviews.
-I understand where he's coming from, but I think Josh has done a great job.
+As he says, "that's life."
+Writing is hard, editing is hard, and when these things don't directly pay the bills, it's hard.
+I understand where he's coming from, but I think Joshua has done, and is doing, a great job with The Newsprint.
+The typeface tweaks look great, too.